Duet3D/wiki-content/User_manual/Machine_configuration/robot_industrial_6_axis.md

 * weight balance of every joint, e.g. by using counterweights, so the force downward is below the detent torque and friction of the steppers/gears (servos don't have much detent torque and cannot be used for this method)
 * protection by using springs or dampers

+# G10 tool offsets

+It is an advantage to have XY offsets, otherwise a rotation of the 6th axis doesn't have an effect on the XY positions in respect of tool's coordinate system, loosing a rank and limited orientation control.